jbeyers/django-prelaunch/README.rst

 How to get started:
 -------------------

-Include django-prelaunch in your buildout.
+In your settings.py:

+    * Make sure you include 'django.core.context_processors.request' in your context processors.

-Add 'prelaunch' to your installed apps.
+    * Add 'prelaunch' to your installed apps.

-Override some of the settings in the app settings.py file with your own in your project settings.py, if needed.
+    * Include Override some of the settings in the app settings.py file with your own in your project settings.py, if needed.

+Now you can add a prelaunch form in a template by doing the following:

+    * add a {% load prelaunch_tags %} template tag to the template
+    * Add a {% prelaunch_form %} tag where you want the form to appear.
-Customise the templates to your liking by copying them into the templates/prelaunch directory in your project and changing them.
+    * Customise the templates to your liking by copying them into the templates/prelaunch directory in your project and changing them.